 For the ones, a little more adventurous you can go sailing, kayaking, windsurfing, paddle boarding, coasteering, rock climbing, surfing, or even snorkeling or diving in the chilly Atlantic waters.

 Kilkee, Ireland is also a fantastic place to visit for wellness.
-Loop Head Peninsula is known for having some of the freshest air in Ireland and after taking a scenic walk along the cliffs you can’t help but feel refreshed and rejuvenated, even on the days where the weather isn’t exactly participating like it was during our visit.
+Loop Head Peninsula is known for having some of the freshest air in Ireland and after taking a scenic walk along the cliffs you can’t help but feel refreshed and rejuvenated, even on the days where the weather isn’t exactly participating.

 The area is also known for its seaweed.
 Besides using seaweed in recipes and food for its health properties you can enjoy Thalassotherapy or seaweed therapy.
 From seaweed wraps, baths, to facials you can find many different treatments to suit you at the Kilkee Thalassotherapy Centre.